 Tools:

 Along with the wanted frequency, the amplifier can also produce other frequencies due to harmonics.
 These unwanted frequencies can cause out-of-band interference which is obviously undesirable.
 A low pass filter will attenuate these unwanted frequencies down to a negligible level.
-An LPF is an essential piece of kit for any HF amplifier.
+The LPF is an essential piece of kit for any HF amplifier and has to be used.

 For this project, we have chosen a four-band LPF.
 A rotary switch is used to select the desired operating band, the selected band is shown via an LED indicator.